torrespro/training-be-module-02/contentservices-validator/README.md

 		</context-param>
 	```

-	Re-complie Content Services application by running `mvn clean install` command from *contentservices* module.
+	If you are already running content services, stop your jetty server.
+Otherwise, just proceed with the next step.

-- **Register new validator in Content Services properties.** Edit `configuration/backbase.properties` file by addition of the following property specifying path to the file system directory which will be monitored for file system operations.
+- Register new validator in Content Services properties.
+Edit `configuration/src/main/resources/backbase.properties` file by adding the following property:

     ```
     # Validators (comma separated, order is important)
 	contentservices.validators=com.backbase.portal.contentservices.validator.impl.RepositorySchemaValidator,com.backbase.portal.contentservices.validator.impl.CustomValidator
     ```
-    Re-complie configuration module by running `mvn clean install` command from *configuration* module.
+    Re-compile configuration module by running `mvn clean package` command from the **configuration** module.

 ### Run & Test

-- Start Content Services application with executing `mvn jetty:run` command from *contentservices* directory.
+- Start Content Services application by executing `mvn jetty:run` command from the **contentservices** directory.
-- Try to upload to Content Services repository any `.txt` file using CMIS client and specifying document type with `bb:image`.
+- Try to upload any `.gif` file to Content Services by using CMIS client and specifying the `bb:image` document type.
-- Make sure upload will fail because of validation.
+- Make sure the upload fails because of validation.